justin-napolitano/auto-commit-changes/index.md

 title: "auto-commit-changes"
 repo: "justin-napolitano/auto-commit-changes"
 githubUrl: "https://github.com/justin-napolitano/auto-commit-changes"
-generatedAt: "2025-11-23T08:15:06.799494Z"
+generatedAt: "2025-11-23T08:37:27.920638Z"
 source: "github-auto"
 ---

-# Auto-Commit Changes: Automating Git Commits Across Multiple Repositories
+# Auto-Commit Changes: Technical Overview

-Hey there!
-I wanted to share a little utility script I wrote that’s been a real time-saver for me lately.
-If you’re like me, juggling multiple Git repositories and sometimes forgetting to commit changes before switching contexts, this might resonate with you.

-## The Motivation
+## Motivation

-I often find myself working across a handful of repositories, making quick fixes or experiments, but not always committing those changes right away.
-It’s easy to lose track or accidentally overwrite work.
-I wanted a simple way to automatically commit any uncommitted changes across all my repos without manually checking each one.
+Managing multiple Git repositories often involves uncommitted changes scattered across projects.
+Forgetting to commit or push these changes risks data loss or inconsistent states.
+Manual commits across many repositories are tedious and error-prone.

+This script addresses that problem by automating the detection, committing, and pushing of uncommitted changes in multiple repositories under a specified directory.
+It isolates these commits on a dedicated branch to avoid interfering with ongoing development.

-## What Problem Does This Solve?
+## Problem Statement

-The script scans a directory full of Git repositories, checks for any uncommitted changes, and commits those changes to a new branch named `auto-commit`.
-It then pushes that branch to the remote, so my work is safely backed up even if I haven’t fully polished or merged it yet.

-This helps me avoid losing work and keeps my main branches clean until I’m ready to integrate those changes properly.

-## How It’s Built
+- How to efficiently commit uncommitted changes across many Git repositories?
+- How to avoid accidental commits to primary branches?
+- How to exclude certain repositories from automated commits?
+- How to ensure commits are only made to repositories owned by a specific user?

+## Implementation Details

-The core is a Bash script leveraging standard Git commands.
-Here’s a quick overview:
+The solution is a Bash script that:

-- **Directory traversal:** It takes a root directory as input (or defaults to `/home/cobra/Repos`) and iterates through each subdirectory.
+1. Defines a root directory containing Git repositories, defaulting to `/home/cobra/Repos`.
-- **Blacklist support:** To avoid committing in certain repos, it supports a blacklist file (`/etc/auto_commit_blacklist.conf`) where repo paths can be listed to skip.
+2. Uses a blacklist file (`/etc/auto_commit_blacklist.conf`) listing repository paths to skip.
+3. Checks each repository under the root directory:
+   - Skips if the repository path is blacklisted.
-- **Ownership check:** Before committing, it verifies the repository belongs to a specified GitHub username to prevent accidental commits in unrelated repos.
+   - Checks if the remote origin URL contains the specified GitHub username to verify ownership.
-- **Commit and push:** For repos with uncommitted changes, it creates an `auto-commit` branch, commits all changes, and pushes the branch upstream.

-## Interesting Implementation Details
+4. For eligible repositories:
+   - Detects uncommitted changes.
+   - Creates or switches to an `auto-commit` branch.
+   - Adds all changes and commits with a standard message.
+   - Pushes the `auto-commit` branch to the remote.

+### Blacklist Functionality

+The script reads the blacklist file line-by-line and uses exact string matching to determine if a repository should be skipped.
+This prevents unintended commits to sensitive or irrelevant repositories.

+### Ownership Verification

+By inspecting the remote origin URL for the GitHub username, the script ensures it only modifies repositories that belong to the intended user.
+This avoids committing to forks or unrelated repositories.

+### Branch Isolation

+Using a dedicated `auto-commit` branch prevents interference with main or feature branches.
+This allows developers to review automated commits separately.

+### Limitations and Assumptions

+- The script assumes a Unix-like environment with Bash and Git installed.
-- The script exports environment variables like the blacklist file path and GitHub username to subshells for consistent access.
+- The blacklist file must exist and be properly maintained.
-- It uses `grep` to efficiently check blacklist membership.
-- The branch creation and push are done programmatically, so no manual Git commands are needed.

-## Why this project matters for my career

-Automating repetitive tasks like committing changes across multiple repos not only saves time but also reduces human error — a critical skill in any developer’s toolkit.
-Writing this script sharpened my Bash scripting and Git automation skills, and it’s a practical example I can showcase when discussing automation and workflow optimization in interviews or team discussions.
-Plus, it reflects my proactive approach to problem-solving and maintaining code hygiene.

----

-If you’re interested, feel free to check out the repo and adapt the script to your workflow.
-Happy coding!
+- The GitHub username must be correctly set in the script.
+- The root directory should contain only Git repositories or directories to be skipped.

+## Practical Usage

+Run the script periodically or integrate it into workflows to safeguard uncommitted work.
+It is particularly useful for developers managing multiple projects simultaneously.

+## Summary

+This script automates a common but overlooked task: committing and pushing uncommitted changes across many repositories safely and efficiently.
+It balances automation with control via blacklisting and ownership checks, minimizing risks while reducing manual overhead.